Aston Martin extends manufacturing suspensions by a week over coronavirus

-LONDON (Reuters) - Luxury carmaker Aston Martin (AML.L) is extending by a week the manufacturing suspensions in place at its two factories as lockdown measures designed to stop the spread of coronavirus remain in place in Britain.
+LONDON, April 15 (Reuters) - Luxury carmaker Aston Martin is extending by a week the manufacturing suspensions in place at its two factories as lockdown measures designed to stop the spread of coronavirus remain in place in Britain.

 “Considering the current global and local position on suppliers and employees, the business is now extending this temporary suspension until Monday 27 April, subject to ongoing review of the changing circumstances,” it said in a statement.